AWS App Runner vs Elastic Beanstalk: Differences Compared

 What is AWS App Runner

-AWS App Runner is a platform service that automates the deployment, hosting, autoscaling & load balancing of a web application.
+AWS App Runner is a platform service that automates a web application’s deployment, hosting, autoscaling & load balancing.
 It connects to a Github repo and deploys it into a cloud-native environment.
 You don’t have to build pipelines, or manage infrastructure so that you can focus on your application requirements.

 What is App Runner screenshot